AlexanderMattheis/cross-dating/ReadMe.md

 The rows with the same year correspond to a density profile.
 Optionally available, depending on the approach is the `characteristic`-column.
 It is implemented an approach with two-steps which can use ring-widths or maximum densities to speed up the dating procedure.
-Therefore, it uses only the most appropriate years from the ring-width or maximum densities based approach.
 And there this `characteristic`-column is used to store ring-widths or maximum densities.
 Samples you want to date, must have a similar format.
 Concretely the column `year` is replaced by a column called `part`